ietf-wg-acme/acme/draft-ietf-acme-acme.md

 File contains one or more certificates encoded with the PEM textual encoding, according to RFC 7468 {{!RFC7468}}.
 In order to provide easy interoperation with TLS, the first certificate MUST be an end-entity certificate.
-Each following certificate SHOULD directly certify one preceding it.
+Each following certificate SHOULD directly certify the one preceding it.
 Because certificate validation requires that trust anchors be distributed independently, a certificate that specifies a trust anchor MAY be omitted from the chain, provided that supported peers are known to possess any omitted certificates.